Brooks, Alberta: Demographics

 A multicultural community, Brooks has been referred to as "The City of 100 Hellos" as a result of a documentary by Brandy Yanchyk profiling the community's significant immigrant, refugee and temporary foreign worker populations.
 The documentary was called Brooks – The City of 100 Hellos and was created in 2010 for Omni Television.
 The community's multicultural character was also the subject of a 2007 National Film Board of Canada documentary, 24 Days in Brooks, directed by Dana Inkster.
+Brooks has the highest proportion of Black Canadians of any census subdivision in Canada.

 Geography

 Brooks is located in the Grassland Natural Region of Alberta.
 The area surrounding Brooks is dry mixed grass/shortgrass prairie.